relating to a space (physical or virtual) where experiences are created by the diverse values and needs of the people who interact with it.

-I remember being in a hospital room doing a survey for a very well-known healthcare client.
+I remember being in a hospital room doing completing a measurement survey for a very well-known healthcare client.
 But the room was not empty.
-There were patients trying to get well as I moved around them with a tape measure.
+There were patients trying to heal and find relief as I moved around them with a tape measure.
 In an attempt to help, I offered water or blankets when I could but was chided to just "do your job."

 They had wonderful ideas and unique insights - rightly so as they were on the ground, doing the work.

 I logged all of the information and felt inspired, knowing that I would help to make a difference in their jobs and perhaps send some patients home sooner.
 This was what I had gone to school for - to make lives better through the spaces we inhabit.
 That feeling quickly subsided once I returned to the office as my supervisor denied each design request stating that "the folks paying the bill don't care about all of that."

 In that moment, it was decided.
 I would always include those "not paying the bill" in my design solutions.
 Their experiences mattered, too.

 As I move through my career, I seek out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
 I am inspired to continue looking for ways to tell and support the invisible stories I see, knowing someday we - clients, collaborators, and communities - will default to co-creating experiences and services that make things better for all who engage with them.

 As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas and multi-disciplinary efforts in order to build a better future.
 Empathy-based research and listening are instrumental in my process and telling a compelling story through design connects people to others as well as themselves.
 Design should improve the lives of all who interact with it and I strive to provide functional and delightful solutions for each of my clients, collaborators, and communities.